zopefoundation/grok/doc/reference/components.rst

 Permissions are used to protect Views so that they can only be called by an authenticated principal.
-If a View in Grok does not have a `grok.require` directive declaring a permission needed to use the View, then the view will be public.
+If a View in Grok does not have a `grok.require` directive declaring a permission needed to use the View, then the default anonymously viewable `grok.Public` permission used.

 .. class:: grok.Permission